Skip to main content

 The “SPARK” Model for Practicing Mindfulness

 Much has been written about the benefits of mindfulness.
-While there are several ways to practice mindfulness, the image that conjures up in most people's mind when they think about mindfulness is of a person in some kind of Yoga pose breathing mindfully.
+While there are several ways to practice mindfulness, the image that conjures up in most people's minds when they think about mindfulness is of a person in some kind of Yoga pose breathing mindfully.
 Well, mindfulness certainly goes beyond these stereotypical characterizations across popular media.
-There are practical ways to approach mindfulness which appear less amorphous than what some traditional practices may look like and this article talks about one such practice.
-Before we delve into details of this particular practice, it would be prudent to first define what mindfulness exactly means.
+There are practical ways to approach mindfulness, which appear less amorphous than what some traditional practices may look like, and this article talks about one such practice.
+Before we delve into the details of this particular practice, it would be prudent to first define what mindfulness exactly means.

 Stopping (or Slowing Down): Mindfulness requires you to consciously stop or slow what you are doing – being lost in a thought or immersed in an activity or dividing your attention among multiple tasks.
 Once you have done so, you will be in a position to bring sustained awareness of the current experience and relate to this experience in a curious, non-judgmental, and kind way.

 Perceiving: You tune into some aspect of your immediate experience and make an effort to maintain that awareness over time.
 At this stage, you pay attention to how you perceive the experience in various senses – what you see, feel, hear, taste, and smell.
-In addition, you observe your thoughts, emotions, behaviors, and intention.
-The key attitude here is one of curiosity – you discover inquisitively what is unfolding in real time.
+In addition, you observe your thoughts, emotions, behaviors, and intentions.
+The key attitude here is one of curiosity – you discover inquisitively what is unfolding in real-time.

-Reflecting: Reflecting is the process of asking questions to yourself about what is being observed and experienced.
-These questions will provide you with insights into your mind, personality, relationships, or your perception of your external environment.
-For example, if you perceive a strong sensation in your body, then ask yourself.
+Reflecting: Reflecting is the process of asking yourself questions about what is being observed and experienced.
+These questions will provide insights into your mind, personality, relationships, and perception of your external environment.
+For example, ask yourself if you perceive an intense sensation in your body.
 “What does this feeling want me to know?” or “Is this me?” or “How do I understand this?”
 If you have a persistent thought or belief, then ask yourself, “How old is this thought?” or “Who does this thought remind me of?” or “Is this who I am?”
 Responses to these questions will open the door to a greater understanding of yourself at a deeper level.

 To learn more about evidence-based self-management techniques that are proven to work for depression, check out Dr. Duggal's Author Page.